 Equity price risk is the risk that the fair value of a financial instrument will fluctuate because of changes in market prices (other than those arising from interest rate risk or currency risk).
-The Group is exposed to equity price risk arising from financial assets at fair value through profit or loss (Note 16).
-As at 31 December 2020, a 10% increase in the fair value of the financial assets, with all other variables held constant, would increase financial assets at fair value through profit or loss by RMB36.3 million (31 December 2019: RMB11.8 million).
+The Group is exposed to equity price risk arising from financial assets at fair value through profit or loss (Note 17) and financial liabilities at fair value through profit or loss (Note 25).
+As at 31 December 2021, a 10% increase in the fair value of the financial assets, with all other variables held constant, would increase financial assets at fair value through profit or loss by RMB28.4 million (31 December 2020: RMB36.3 million).
+As at 31 December 2021, a 10% increase in the fair value of the financial liabilities, with all other variables held constant, would increase financial liabilities at fair value through profit or loss by RMB0.9 million (31 December 2020: Nil).